MING: A Functional Approach to Learning Molecular Generative Models: MOLECULAR IMPLICIT NEURAL GENERATION

-\textit{Proof:} We remark that these two latent posteriors are conditioned on the same factors, namely $\phi_0$ and $y_{t-1} \sim q(y_{t-1} | y_0, y_t)$.
-By employing the same latent model $p_{\psi}(z_{t-1}, y_{t-1}, \phi_0)$ applied to both the denoising-model and conditional forward posteriors, we observe that these posteriors exhibit similar latent distributions in $\mathcal{Z}$.
-A more detailed proof is in Appendix \ref{proof:p2}.

 However, we still need to estimate the noisy-latent input $z_t$ for the denoising process.
-Inspired by similar work \cite{bond-taylor2021gradient}, we first initialize the latent-input variable $z_t$ at the origin of an unknown manifold $\mathcal{Z}$ and iteratively optimize $z_t$ and $\psi$ by gradient descent to maximize the latent model log likelihood $p_{\psi}(z_{t}, y_{t}, \phi_0)$, which is equivalent to minimize the reconstruction loss in the signal space $\mathcal{Y}$:
+Inspired by similar work \citep{bond-taylor2021gradient}, we first initialize the latent-input variable $z_t$ at the origin of $\mathcal{Z}$, which helps to reduce input variance and thus to stabilize the optimization process.
+We then iteratively optimize $z_t$ and $\psi$ by gradient descent to maximize the latent model log-likelihood $p_{\psi}(z_{t}, y_{t}, \phi_0)$, which is equivalent to minimizing the reconstruction loss in the signal space $\mathcal{Y}$:

 \scalebox{.83}{

 }